jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/Packers/FormatConversion.md

 For all BFP formats, there is a separate output stream in L1 for the exponents, consisting of one byte per 16 datums.

-For all BFP4 formats, two datums are packed in to each byte of L1.
-For all BFP2 formats, four datums are packed in to each byte of L1.
+For all BFP4 formats, two datums are packed into each byte of L1.
+For all BFP2 formats, four datums are packed into each byte of L1.

 ## Configuring the conversions